 However, we recommend that you err on the cautious side with any commercially confidential data you are considering including in your entry.

 If you do include sensitive data as part of your submission, please make clear that this is not to be shared as part of any winners’ case study and/or that the awards coordinator should ensure that any competitors that may be involved in the judging panel do not have visibility of the data.

 Still worried?
-Don’t.
+Don’t be.
 The West London Business Awards is a reputable programme with judges that will not disclose any details of entries to third parties or competitors.

 Putting together a good award entry takes time, effort and sometimes money (for example, supplementary photography, video or design).

 Be prepared to allocate all three.
 If it’s worth doing, it’s worth doing well.

 Indeed, it’s not worth doing if you’re not going to do it well, as only one other person has to do it better than you for you to lose!